DNA-and-Natural-Algorithms-Group/ArrheniusInference/README.md

 Fore more information regarding our software and the methods employed, see <a href="http://link_to_our_LNCS_paper">our paper</a> [1], and also see our online appendix that can be found on this webpage.

+Please contact us at nasimzf@cs.ubc.ca for questions regarding the software.
 ## License

 Disclaimer: This software is free for use only for research purposes.
-Please contact us at nasimzf@cs.ubc.ca for questions regarding the software.
+All copyright is retained by California Institute of Technology and the University of British Columbia.

 **If you make use of this software, please cite <a href="http://link_to_our_LNCS_paper">our paper</a>**: